Club Tijuana

-Club Tijuana Xoloitzcuintles de Caliente, commonly known as Tijuana, or simply as Xolos, is a Mexican professional football club based in Tijuana.
-The club's badge is the founder's (Jorge Hank) hairless xoloitzcuintle, Hermoso.
+Club Tijuana Xoloitzcuintles de Caliente, simply known as Xolos de Tijuana or Xolos, is a Mexican professional football club based in Tijuana, Baja California, that competes in Liga MX, the top division of Mexican football.
+The club was founded in 2007, which plays its home games at the Estadio Caliente.
+Its badge is the founder's (Jorge Hank) hairless Xoloitzcuintle, Hermoso.

-Founded on 14 January 2007 as Club Tijuana Xoloitzcuintles de Caliente, the club plays their home games at the Estadio Caliente.

-Tijuana has won 1 Liga MX and 1 Ascenso MX championship, as well as 1 Promotional Final.
+On May 21, 2011, the club earned promotion to Mexico's top division after winning the Campeón de Ascenso 2011 by defeating Irapuato.
+Just a year and a half later, they made history after winning their first and only Liga MX title, finished as the champions of the Apertura 2012.

 History

 The club is the 2nd latest in a long line of league teams in the city of Tijuana.
 Gallos Caliente was instituted in the summer of 2006 but it disappeared that same year.
-Then some businessmen from Tijuana buy the Guerreros de Tabasco and move it to Tijuana, being born like this Club Tijuana Xoloitzcuintles de Caliente.
-The team and owner announced the construction of the Estadio Caliente, a new stadium with a capacity for 33,333 people near Grupo Caliente's Agua Caliente Racetrack.
-Jorge Alberto Hank, the son of Jorge Hank Rhon, is the President of the team.
+Then some businessmen from Tijuana bought the Guerreros de Tabasco and moved it to Tijuana, becoming Club Tijuana Xoloitzcuintles de Caliente.
+The team and owner announced the construction of Estadio Caliente, a new stadium with a capacity for 33,333 people near Grupo Caliente's Agua Caliente Racetrack.
+Jorge Alberto Hank, the son of Jorge Hank Rhon, is the president of the team.
 They became the Apertura 2012 champions after defeating Toluca 4–2 in a two-legged series.

 The team advanced to the Primera División de México with a win at home over Irapuato, 2–1 on May 21, 2011.

 Jorge Alberto Hank and Gog Murguia Fernandez, the vice president, became the youngest executives in the history of Mexican professional football to be at the head of a club in the Primera División de México.